JustinKJChen/VangoghCrazyWorld-UWP/README.md

 ### 2.Run Samples
 Once you have open the project, you can easy build the code with
-  1. Clean the project.
+  1. Clean the project
-  2. Build the project.
+  2. Build the project
   3. Enjoy the effect!

 ### 3.How to import your own ONNX model?